 Art.
-88. The Economic and Social Council shall give its advice on matters referred to it by the President of the Republic or by the National Assembly.
+88. The Economic and Social Council shall assist the President of the Republic, the Government and the National Assembly.
+It shall give its advice on matters referred to it by the President of the Republic, the Government or the Assembly.